microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 This is easy to accomplish using the move editing API when the source and destination fields of children being transplanted allow for the absence of said children.
-When either or both of those fields require the presence of a child (as is the case for a value field) the it's either impossible to move the child out of the source field, or impossible to create the destination field's parent without the field being populated, or both.
+When either or both of those fields require the presence of a child (as is the case for a value field) then it's either impossible to move the child out of the source field, or impossible to create the destination field's parent without the field being populated, or both.